symfony/symfony-docs/cookbook/form/create_field_type_extension.rst

 .. note::

-    You will need to change your config file or to explicitly specify how you want your form to be themed in order for Symfony to use your overriden block.
+    You will need to change your config file or to explicitly specify how you want your form to be themed in order for Symfony to use your overridden block.
 See :ref:`cookbook-form-customization-form-themes` for more
     information.